reearth/resium/docs/docs/02-getting_started.md

 import { Viewer } from "resium";
 ```

-## The simplest resium application
+## The simplest Resium application

 The simplest resium application is as following.